 HACCP Food Safety Management System

-It is An internationally used standard in food manufacturing, processing, treatment, and service organizations.
-HACCP is an internationally recognized system for reducing the risk of safety hazards in food.
+HACCP is An internationally used standard in food manufacturing, processing, treatment, and service organizations.
+This is an internationally recognized system for reducing the risk of safety hazards in food.

 HACCP Applies to the Entire Food Chain